Highway-Kebabbery/Job-Scraper/README.md

 # <div align="center">Job Scraper</div>

-Note that this application is still undergoing alpha testing to understand the effects of various degrees of background status on the continued periodic function of Termux, `crond`, and `atd`.
-It is currently unknown whether de-optimizing Termux and Termux:API for battery performance while leaving on the battery optimization of the entire phone will interfere with Termux, `crond`, or `atd` after periods of extended disuse.
-Recommendations based on the findings will be added to the ["Download Required Apps and Set Permissions"](#download-required-apps-and-set-permissions) section when testing is complete.

 Note that the _setup.sh file has not yet been perfected.
 Sometimes it works, and sometimes some dependencies are missed.
 A sequential, manual execution of all commands in _setup.sh is recommended for the time being.

 MAIN WORK OUTSTANDING:
-* Continue testing background functionality of cronjob.
-    * After `cron` background testing is complete, figure out why `termux-open-url` stopped working in the notifications.
-        * As of 16Jun2024, the per-execution and daily notifications no longer navigate to the company "Careers" page.
-Why?
-        * As of 18Jun2024, after no changes to that functionality at all, the per-execution notifications **do** launch the default browser and navigate to the "Careers" page, but the daily notifications do **not**.
 * Fix _setup.sh so that it always functions completely and perfectly.
 The issue has not yet been identified.
     * Omit this thought if this doesn't happen again before I finish everything, but I may want to make a note about force-quitting the app if it begins printing "y" to the terminal in an infinite loop.
     * If I can't figure out how to make setup flawless every time (which I will), then I need a note about potential errors.